charlottestevenson1/MIRI-stacking/README.md

 ## The code

 The repository is separated into two main folders: `development/` and `final/`.
 The `final/` folder contains the organised and documented production code.
 The `development/` folder contains exploratory, testing, and side-project code.

+See the requirements.txt file for recommended package versions.